Surround sound: Bass management

 Surround replay systems may make use of bass management, the fundamental principle of which is that bass content in the incoming signal, irrespective of channel, should be directed only to loudspeakers capable of handling it, whether the latter are the main system loudspeakers or one or more special low-frequency speakers called subwoofers.

 There is a notation difference before and after the bass management system.
-Before the bass management system there is a Low Frequency Effects (LFE) channel.
-After the bass management system there is a subwoofer signal.
-A common misunderstanding is the belief that the LFE channel is the "subwoofer channel".
+Before the bass management system, there is a LFE channel.
+After the bass management system, there is a subwoofer signal.
+A common misunderstanding is the belief that the LFE channel is the subwoofer channel.
 The bass management system may direct bass to one or more subwoofers (if present) from any channel, not just from the LFE channel.
 Also, if there is no subwoofer speaker present then the bass management system can direct the LFE channel to one or more of the main speakers.

 Low frequency effects channel

-Because the low-frequency effects (LFE) channel requires only a fraction of the bandwidth of the other audio channels, it is referred to as the .1 channel; for example 5.1 or 7.1.
+Because the LFE channel requires only a fraction of the bandwidth of the other audio channels, it is referred to as the .1 channel; for example 5.1 or 7.1.

 The LFE channel is a source of some confusion in surround sound.
 It was originally developed to carry extremely low sub-bass cinematic sound effects (e.g., the loud rumble of thunder or explosions) on their own channel.
 This allowed theaters to control the volume of these effects to suit the particular cinema's acoustic environment and sound reproduction system.
 Independent control of the sub-bass effects also reduced the problem of intermodulation distortion in analog movie sound reproduction.

 In the original movie theater implementation, the LFE was a separate channel fed to one or more subwoofers.
 Home replay systems, however, may not have a separate subwoofer, so modern home surround decoders and systems often include a bass management system that allows bass on any channel (main or LFE) to be fed only to the loudspeakers that can handle low-frequency signals.
 The salient point here is that the LFE channel is not the subwoofer channel; there may be no subwoofer and, if there is, it may be handling a good deal more than effects.

 Some record labels such as Telarc and Chesky have argued that LFE channels are not needed in a modern digital multichannel entertainment system.
-They argue that, given loudspeakers that have low frequency response to 30Hz, all available channels have a full-frequency range and, as such, there is no need for an LFE in surround music production, because all the frequencies are available in all the main channels.
+They argue that, given loudspeakers that have low-frequency response to 30 Hz, all available channels have a full-frequency range and, as such, there is no need for an LFE in surround music production, because all the frequencies are available in all the main channels.
 These labels sometimes use the LFE channel to carry a height channel.
 The label BIS Records generally uses a 5.0 channel mix.